lrodrz/lrodrz.github.io/about.markdown

 # Why Chronos?

-Albert Einstein once said that time is "a stubornly persisent illusion".
+Albert Einstein once said that time is "a stubbornly persistent illusion".
 This blog and many other things I have made and modeled follow this same ideology.
+Thats why I picked the name Chronos for my blog I name a lot of my projects after greek gods to stay into a theme for all my projects and I thought Chronos was a fun name to comment on the time situation we all find ourselves in.